kcpikkt/ecs-prototype/README.md

 # ecs-prototype
 Work in Progress!
-Entity-Component System prototype, unsual in that it is designed to work on preallocated, fixed-size memory as opposed to 'standard' maps-based one.
+Entity-Component System prototype, unsual in that it is designed to work on preallocated, fixed-size memory and does not use maps.
 This could bring benefits in speed of random access to components of entities as here it's just a index dispatch, rather than map search.
 Unfortunatelly my solution comes with some memory overhead so its meant